AltspaceVR/AltspaceSDK/README.md

 **Habits of Successful AltspaceVR Web Apps:**
 * Use power-of-two dimensions on your textures for improved performance.
+* Mind your texture sizes.
+Large textures can cause frame locking in the client.
+* If your app requires many different textures and geometries, add them to a scene incrementally.
 * Use Object3D transforms (position, rotation, scale) for animation rather than skinned meshes.
 * Get user input via AltspaceVR cursor events or the tracking skeleton rather than from the keyboard.
 * Limit the number of objects per scene and polygons per object.